 What Spoofing is

-Spoofing (implicit failures) occurs when the From address (P2 Sender, the sender address that’s shown in email clients) in an email message doesn’t match the domain of the email source (P1 Sender).
+Spoofing occurs when the From address (P2 Sender, the sender address that’s shown in email clients) in an email message doesn’t match the domain of the email source (P1 Sender).

 P1 vs P2- sender explanation